zombieite/zombio/README.md

 # App-MediaDiscovery version 0.01

 During the golden age of mp3 blogs (2005-2015) Zombio could be used to discover and download mp3s.
 It could still be used for that, but few mp3 blogs make their mp3s downloadable anymore.
-Nowadays I use it only as a music player and music organizer.
+Nowadays I use it mostly as a music player and music organizer.

 ## Installing Zombio on a Mac